Seobu Ganseondoro

-The Seobu Urban Expressway (서부 간선 도로; Seobu Ganseon Doro) is 4-lane highway located in Seoul.
-South Korea. and part of National Route 1.
+The Seobu Urban Expressway (서부 간선 도로; Seobu Ganseon Doro) is 4-lane highway located in Seoul, South Korea.
+It is part of National Route 1.

 This route connect Seohaean Expressway (Geumcheon Interchange) to Mapo District (Seongsan Bridge), with a total length of 9.8 km.

 The highway is linked to the southwestern Metropolitan area, including Seoul and Anyang, light serves to facilitate transporting the cargo volume and alleviate traffic congestion in the metropolitan area southwest.

-But because many roads are narrow roads and interchange without number up or down in the southern Gyeonggi Province cars coming around me and crowded roads and roads are seldom uncomplicated time.

 History

 The expressway was built between 1987 and 1991.